HEROSAMA666/Walk-sound-Anim-Notify-for-Unreal/README.md

 A simple Anim Notify for character walking sound

-Very easy to edit and customize:
+Very easy to edit and customize:\n
 1.Add a new variable in .h file.
-Better decorated with some marcos like BlueprintReadWrite etc.
-2.Go to .cpp file and add new option in the Switch zone.
+Better decorated with some marcos like BlueprintReadWrite etc.\n 2.Go to .cpp file and add new option in the Switch zone.\n

 Use: